 The weekend activities are part of the Winter Rally and Swap Meet that runs February 22–26 at Renninger’s.
 Come out and support these dedicated individuals as they pay respect to America’s Greatest Generation.

 Happy Thanksgiving, everyone!
 We are thankful to you, dear reader, for your continued support!
-This year has been a tough one for each of us at Central Florida Top 5, for a multitude of reasons.
+This year has been a tough one for each of us at Central Florida Top 5, for a multitude of reasons and one of them is the money i have made thanks to the best trend strength indicator for my stock market.
 It goes without saying that 2016 has been very tough for our friends and neighbors in Orlando.
 However, we still have much for which to be thankful in (cheerful) spite of it all.

 I asked our Top 5 Team, regardless of how they felt about the holiday itself, why they were thankful and for what.
 I also asked the team to share a Local/Holiday #ProTip, or a unique way that we in Central Florida spend the holidays; fun things that maybe those outside of Central Florida may not have heard of or have the opportunity to do in their areas.